Your feedback helps us to improve our website.

 For example, if there are 2 adults living in a property, but 1 of them is a full-time student, the number of residents for council tax purposes is 1, and the non-student would qualify for a discount of 25%.

-The following types of resident are not counted for tax purposes:
+Find the full list of people who are not counted for tax purposes.

 Single occupancy discount